 It was a great opportunity for all of us at SMC, the Brevard Zoo, and our volunteers to realize that there are many ways to support manatees and the food they eat.
-While we at SMC may never be hands-on a manatee, many different kinds of efforts do provide support for our precious manatees!
+While we at SMC may never be hands-on with a manatee, many different kinds of efforts do provide support for our precious manatees!

 Now that we have a taste for meaningful fieldwork that won’t harm manatees and will help them in myriad ways, the sky—or rather, the sea(grass)—is the limit!